 In October, eleven Jews at prayer were murdered in a shooting in Tree of Life Synagogues Pittsburgh, and Manchester public properties were painted with swastikas by a local man, who has since been charged.
 The Pittsburgh attack was particularly vexing for many local Jews who have family, social, and professional ties to Pittsburgh Jews, including the victims.

-This season is also painful because November 9 marked the eightieth anniversary of Kristallnacht, when Nazis in Germany torched synagogues, vandalized Jewish homes, schools, and businesses, and killed close to 100 Jews.
+This season is also painful because November 9 marked the 80th anniversary of Kristallnacht, when Nazis in Germany torched synagogues, vandalized Jewish homes, schools, and businesses, and killed close to 100 Jews.

 In contrast to the shadows cast by these sad events, local Jews find much reason for hope.
 Among many vigils and interfaith programs throughout the state, Manchester’s November 10 “Take Back Wagner Park” brought together faith leaders and local residents, including Mayor Joyce Craig.
 In Concord, community members supported the temple through letters, gifts, and standing vigil outside the building during services and religious school.
 Police have stepped up patrols in Concord and at other temples.
 Senator Maggie Hassan telephoned rabbis to offer her support.
 Over 1,000 people attended the annual commemoration of Kristallnacht in Keene on November 9.

 “In the outpouring of support we received after Pittsburgh – from churches and mosques and Hindu temples, in letters from elected officials and protection from police forces, in the personal calls every rabbi received from Senator Maggie Hassan – we have to see our own achievement in building a better America,” wrote Rabbi Jon Spira-Savett of Temple Beth Abraham, Nashua.